RobotecAI/ros2-for-unity/README.md

 ## Releases

-You can download pre-built releases of the Asset that support both platforms and specific ros2 and Unity3D versions.
+The best way to start quickly is to use our releases.

-**(TODO - add links).**
+You can download pre-built [releases](https://github.com/RobotecAI/ros2-for-unity/releases/tag/1.0.0) of the Asset that support both platforms and specific ros2 and Unity3D versions.

 ## Building